GbotemiB/gharchive_de_project/README.md

 Note: The following instructions does not use docker to run the ochestration.
 To use docker [click here](docker.md)
 ### Java runtime and Spark
-create a directory for the installation and enter the directory
+connect to your vm instance via vscode and continue. create a directory for the installation and enter the directory
 ```
 mkdir spark && cd spark